|Professor Baden Offord|

 |Facsimile:||02 6622 1683|

-Baden is a globally recognized specialist in sexuality and human rights.
+Baden is an internationally recognized specialist in sexuality, human rights and culture.
 His work on LGBTQ human rights in Southeast Asia and Australia is widely cited.
 In 2012 he was a sponsored speaker to the 14th EU-NGO Human Rights Forum in Brussels and conducted a lecture tour of Japan sponsored by the Australian Prime Minister's Educational Assistance Funds post the Great Eastern Tohoku Earthquake in 2011.

 Baden's research focuses on questions of identity, social justice, sexuality and gender, human rights, diversity and pedagogy.
 His research cuts across the fields of Cultural Studies, Asian studies, Australian Studies.
 He sees culture as the crucial fabric of political and social life.

 His book, Homosexual Rights as Human Rights: Activism in Indonesia, Singapore and Australia (Oxford: Peter Lang, 2003), won the George Duncan Memorial Award in 2005.
 In 2006 he received a Manning Clark House Honourable Mention for an Outstanding Contribution to Australian Culture.